UPennBJPrager/CNT_Research_Template/README.md

 This folder contains the submodules and build files that make up the core libraries used for lab-wide projects.

 ### data_pointers
 This folder contains pointers to data contained on Borel and Lief.
-Downloads reference these data pointers to prevent duplication before
+Data requests should reference these data pointers to prevent duplication before downloading new data.

 ### examples
+This folder contains example python and matlab scripts for using common libraries and environments.

 ### reference_data
+This folder contains data that can be used for building targets or conducting unit tests.

 ### sample_data
+This folder contains sample data that might be used in any of the lab-wide projects.

 ### scripts
+This folder contains user-defined scripts.

 ### unit_tests
+This folder contains unit tests for validating new/altered code at both the machine level and model level.

 ### user_data
+This folder is meant to store user data.
+Data in this repository is private by default and will not be uploaded to public repositories.

 # Virtual Environments